Beetaloo: Beetaloo Sub-basin

-Back Beetaloo Campaign
+Back Beetaloo campaign

-"Back Beetaloo" refers to a campaign movement established online in early September 2021.
+"Back Beetaloo" is a campaign movement established online in early September 2021.
 Back Beetaloo's aim "is very simple – Tell the Federal and Territory Governments to unlock the Beetaloo Basin to benefit all Australians."
-The website domain for Back Beetaloo was registered by Mr Nick Palmer and his company Campaign Digital from Cherrybrook in Sydney's north-west.
+The website domain for Back Beetaloo was registered by Nick Palmer and his company Campaign Digital from Cherrybrook in Sydney's north-west.
 The website has since been accused of astroturfing.
 It was reported that the group was reprimanded by the AEC for not providing official authorisation on its political advertising in accordance with Commonwealth Electoral Act 1918.